Deformed Glaciolacustrine Deposits at Priest River, ID

 April 18, 2020

 The Ice Age floods inundated the southern portion of the Priest River Valley in northern Idaho, though this is rarely mentioned in the literature on the Channeled Scabland (Savage, 1965).
 The Priest River joins the larger Pend Orielle River at the town of Priest River, ID.
-I recently excavated a few windows into the rhythmically-bedded strata exposed in landslide scarps in order to get a better look.
-Breckenridge and Garwood (2019) map the deposits as glaciolacustrine (sediments deposited into lakes by glacial meltwater), but it appears the lake bed muds are interrupted by a number of sand beds.
-I'm thinking these are outburst flood sands, based in part on the repeated deformation associated with them and in part on their rhythmic character.
-They resemble lake-flood rhythmites to the west in the Columbia River Valley (Glacial Lake Columbia or modern Lake Roosevelt) by Atwater (1986) and Hanson and Clague (2016).
+I recently excavated a few windows into the rhythmically-bedded strata exposed in landslide scarps of the valley in order to get a better look.
+Breckenridge and Garwood (2019) map these deposits as glaciolacustrine (sediments deposited into lakes by glacial meltwater), but it appears the lake bed muds are regularly interrupted by a number of thin sand beds.
+The rhythmic sands represent outburst floods invading a proglacial lake.
+Nearly identical flood rhythmites (turbidietes) are described to the west in the Upper Columbia River Valley (Glacial Lake Columbia or modern Lake Roosevelt) by Atwater (1986) and Hanson and Clague (2016).

 Its amazing what you can find when you step off the road and hog out some outcrop.
 I climbed 100' from my truck and just started in, discovering what you see in the photo above.
-Several large rip-up clasts each up to a meter in length and composed of unconsolidated rippled, oxidized sand surrounded by massive (deformed) green-gray mudstone.
-Flat-lying ripple sands below.
+Several large rip-up clasts each up to a meter in length and composed of unconsolidated rippled, oxidized sand are surrounded by massive (deformed) green-gray mudstone.
+Flat-lying ripple sands occur below the deformed zone.
 Flat-lying lacustrine muds above.
 Lots of soft sed def between.
-Never reported in any article or guidebook.
+Spectacular, but never reported in any article or guidebook.
 One hour's time.
 Peninsula Road. #fieldgeology

-Field sketch of outcrop shown in photo above.
-Deformation appears to be more prevalent in lower in the section, where beds are thicker and stronger lithologic/hydrologic contrasts have developed over time, forming slide planes.
+Field sketch of the excavation shown in photo above.
+Deformation appears to be more prevalent lower in the section, where beds are thicker and stronger lithologic/hydrologic contrasts have developed over time, forming slide planes.

-Repeated, laterally-continuous zones of soft sediment deformation (large flame structures, load casts, rip-up clasts) occur in association with sand beds.
+Repeated, laterally-continuous zones of soft sediment deformation, including large flame structures, load casts, rip-up clasts, occur in association with sand bed deposition.
 Deformation is always bounded above and below by flat-lying lacustrine bedding.
-Glacial Priest Lake strata periodically interrupted by Missoula Floods.
-Flat beds indicate resumption of lake bottom deposition.
+Interpretation: Glacial Priest Lake strata were periodically interrupted by Missoula Floods.
+Flat beds indicate resumption of lake bottom deposition after flooding ceased.
 Exposure is 3m wide and 1.75m high.

 Varved lake sediments regularly disrupted by flood-deposited sand beds.
 "Stingy" and "generous" counts on varved intervals were made (i.e., Atwater's method for Sanpoil Valley).
 The southern portion of Priest River Valley (a proglacial lake basin) received waters from the Missoula Floods according to mapping by Breckenridge and Garwood (2019) and field evidence like this.
 I believe Priest River Valley contains the northeasternmost rhythmites produced by floods flowing out of western Montana.

 Spectacular folds in glaciolacustrine muds deformed by landsliding.
 Exposure is along a branch of the Priest River.
-Visible from Hwy 57, accessed from Peninsula Rd.
-Flat-lying beds above and below the 3m-thick deformed zone.
+Visible across the valley from Hwy 57, but accessed by hiking downhill from Peninsula Rd pullouts.
+Flat-lying beds occur above and below the 3m-thick deformed zone.
 Not reported previously.
 10 minute hike from roadway. #leaveyourvehicle

 Another look at the "rhythmite section" preserved along Priest River.
-I counted about a dozen repeated intervals (varves and sands) here and about 10 more in exposures above this one (varves + sand bed = one interval).
-At an even higher location, I counted 6 repeated varved interval and bed pairs in a quick 3m-high excavation that lacked SSD altogether.
+I counted about a dozen repeated intervals here and about 10 more in exposures above this one (varves + sand bed = one interval).
+At an even higher location, I counted 6 varves-sand bed pairs in a quick 3m-high excavation that lacked SSD altogether.
 So, around 30 floodbeds are exposed along Peninsula Road.

-In many places (textbooks for example), geologists would call a conspicuously deformed horizon like this a "seismite".
+In many places (textbooks for example), this conspicuously deformed horizon would be called a "seismite".
 Hair would burst into flames and there would be much running about, "Call the newspaper!
 Call my editor!
 Tweet this out!
 The Big One is coming!".
-Here (and perhaps there) such a call would be presumptuous.
-Soft sed def is the norm in this glaciolacustrine sequence and others like it (lake deposits in mountainous terrain).
-Rarely does such deformation signify a large-magnitude earthquake.
+Here (and perhaps elsewhere) such an interpretation would be presumptuous.
+Soft sed def is the norm in glaciolacustrine sequences near mountain topography and megaflood channels.
+Sometimes such deformation signifies a large-magnitude earthquake.
 Many times, however, its just boring old gravity doing its thing. #gobacktoseattle #sadfaceallthewayhome

-A map by Breckenridge (1989, Figure 4) identifies a "rhythmite section" (triangle symbol) northeast of Priest River, ID which is probably that near Peninsula Road.
+A map by Breckenridge (1989, Figure 4) identifies a "rhythmite section" (triangle symbol) northeast of Priest River, ID which is probably one along Peninsula Road.
 Its unclear whether he ever described this section.
 I've not found notes.
 I don't think he published a description, anyway.
 Maybe Dean knows.

 This map by Breckenridge (1989, Fig. 2) is an update of an earlier map by Richmond (1986).
 It shows the configuration of the Cordilleran Ice Sheet margin at Last Glacial Maximum.
 The town of Priest River is not shown, but it is located due east of Newport, just across the WA/ID border.